dougbtv/bowline/docs/RunningLocally.md

-# Running bowline.io locally
+# Running Bowline.io locally

 ## Basic Setup

+You can run Bowline with Docker.
+It's all bootstrapped for you, just install the dependencies and run the provided script.

 This setup assumes CentOS, but, basically if you change the package manager commands, the rest will apply to you (assuming Linux)

-Firstly, get docker and git installed.
+We really only require two things, docker and git.
+Install them with your favorite package manager:

     yum install -y docker git